je4ngomes/webcoder/README.md

 # webcoder
-This repository was created for learning purposes and improvement of skills with javascript.
+This repository was created for learning purposes and improvement of skills with node.js.